nethical6/digipaws/Readme.md

 DigiPaws is an open-source Android productivity utility designed to help users reduce screen addiction by regulating app usage through a gamified experience.
 The application offers three distinct modes—Easy, Adventure, and Hard—each with unique features and challenges to promote healthy screen time habits.

+> [!CAUTION]
+> This app may be discontinued very soon as it has been completely coded on an android phone from scratch.
+Help me buy a pc by [Donating Money](https://www.patreon.com/nethical)
+>
 ## Features

 - **Three Unique Modes**: Tailor your screen usage experience with Easy, Adventure, and Hard modes.